KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found 'Magic Mirror' in file `MMM-VigilanceMeteoFrance.js`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
-3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-Vindsiden by erikmohn](https://github.com/erikmohn/MMM-Vindsiden)